-I declare that to the best of my knowledge and belief, during the year ended 30 June 2017 there have been:
+I declare that to the best of my knowledge and belief, during the year ended 30 June 2018 there have been:

-- no contraventions of the auditor's independence requirements as set out in the Australian Charities and Not-for-profits Commission Act 2012 in relation to the audit; and - ii. no contraventions of any applicable code of professional conduct in relation to the audit.
+- i, no contraventious of the auditor's independence requirements as set out in the Australian Charities and Not-for-profits Commission Act 2012 in relation to the audit; and - ii. no contraventions of any applicable code of professional conduct in relation to the audit.

 C.W.
-Stuly To
+Study or to